 My experiences buying a sim card in Pakistan

 In 2019 and 2020 my Pakistan trip started in Islamabad and unfortunately there is still no shop at Islamabad International Airport that sells sim cards for tourists.
-In 2021 I landed in Karachi and unfortunately found out that there neither is a place to buy a Pakistan sim card for tourists.
+In 2021 and lately in January 2022 I landed in Karachi and unfortunately found out that there neither is a place to buy a Pakistan sim card for tourists.

 Unlike most other countries around the world, you can not buy a sim card at the airport in Pakistan.
 At Lahore Airport there is a small shop selling sim cards, but they can’t register the sim card on a foreign passport only on a Pakistan ID.